argoproj/argo-cd/docs/proposals/self-service-notifications.md

 ArgoCD admin has configured basic triggers, as end user, I want to receive a notification based on a trigger that pertains to my team.

 ### Security Considerations
+The security model for this feature is gitops-first.
+The Argo CD admin is expected to use apps-in-any-namespace and permit the user to deploy Applications, ConfigMaps, and Secrets to their team's Application namespace.
+This extends the existing multitenancy-by-namespace design from just Applications to an additional item of configuration: notification templates/tokens.

 ### Risks and Mitigations